The St Luke’s Walking Club members are supporters of St Luke’s Hospice (Harrow and Brent) who walk for fun, fitness and to fundraise for the Hospice.

 Monday 17 February

-Circular Walk from Amersham Miles: 8 moderate
+General Area: Circular Walk from Amersham Miles: 8 moderate

 Nature of walk: From the station we walk down to the old town along back streets, past the cricket club and up the valley to hike through the electric wood (Mop End).
 We then follow field paths and a lane to descend to Little Missenden where we will stop for a picnic (bring food) with possible pub visit for drinks/loos at the Red Lion.
 We return to Amersham along the South Bucks Way, past Shardeloes House with a final steep uphill stretch to Amersham Station.
 The walk will be muddy so please bring sticks.